COP8

+The chip is a static logic design which can tolerate an arbitrarily slow clock; most models include a second 32768 Hz quartz clock crystal oscillator which can be used for the CPU clock while the high-speed clock is disabled to save power.

 Registers and memory map

 The COP8 uses separate instruction and data spaces (Harvard architecture).
 Instruction address space is 15-bit (32 KiB maximum), while data addresses are 8-bit (256 bytes maximum, extended via bank-switching).

 To allow software bugs to be caught, all invalid instruction addresses read as zero, which is a trap instruction.
 Invalid RAM above the stack reads as all-ones, which is an invalid address.

 The CPU has an 8-bit accumulator and 15-bit program counter.
 16 additional 8-bit registers (R0–R15) and an 8-bit program status word are memory mapped.
 There are special instructions to access them, but general RAM access instructions may also be used.

 The memory map is divided into half RAM and half control registers as follows:

 If RAM is not banked, then R15 (S) is just another general-purpose register.
 If RAM is banked, then the low half of the data address space (addresses 0x00–7F) is directed to a RAM bank selected by S. The special purpose registers in the high half of the data address space are always visible.
 The data registers at 0xFx can be used to copy data between banks.

 RAM banks other than bank 0 have all 128 bytes available.
 The stack (addressed via the stack pointer) is always on bank 0, no matter how the S register is set.